AllGray/AllGray.github.io/source/index.html.md

 slate/images/67.jpg

 Firstly, we’ll solder the battery’s connector to the pads on the top left back side of the board (labeled “BATTERY”)
-* **Pro tip:** first apply some solder to the pads and then solder the connector to the pads
+<aside class="notice">**Pro tip:** first apply some solder to the pads and then solder the connector to the pads</aside>

 slate/images/68.jpg

-**Important:** in electronics, certain wire colors are used for labeling the polarity.
-Color RED is always the positive pole (+) of the power supply and the color BLACK is always representing the negative pole (-) of the power supply.
+<aside class="warning">in electronics, certain wire colors are used for labeling the polarity.
+Color RED is always the positive pole (+) of the power supply and the color BLACK is always representing the negative pole (-) of the power supply</aside>

 slate/images/69.jpg